A paradox from randomization-based causal inference: A Paradox From Neymanian and Fisherian Inference

-In summary, Neymanian and Fisherian approaches have different performances in general, unless the sharp null hypothesis holds.
-Although Fisher's sharp null imposes more restrictions on the potential outcomes, the resulting randomization test tends to overestimate the true variability under the alternative hypothesis.
-Consequently, the variance of the randomization test statistic is larger than Neyman's estimated sampling variance of the unbiased estimator in many realistic cases.
-Paradoxically, randomization-based statistical hypothesis testings, in many situations, tend to reject Neyman's null more often than Fisher's null, which contradicts the logical fact that Fisher's null implies Neyman's null.
+From the above cases, we can see that Neymanian and Fisherian approaches generally have different performances, unless the sharp null hypothesis holds.
+Fisher's sharp null imposes more restrictions on the potential outcomes, and the variance of the randomization distribution of $\widehat{\tau}$ pools the within and between group variances across treatment and control arms.
+Consequently, the resulting randomization distribution of $\widehat{\tau}$ has larger variance than its repeated sampling variance in many realistic cases.
+Paradoxically, in many situations, we tend to reject Neyman's null more often than Fisher's null, which contradicts the logical fact that Fisher's null implies Neyman's null.

-In order the verify the asymptotic theory above, we go back to compare the variances in the previous numerical examples. \begin{example}[Continuations of Examples \ref{eg::balanced} and \ref{eq::unbalanced}] We plot in Figure \ref{fg::var} the variances $\widehat{V}(\text{Neyman})$ and $\widehat{V}(\text{Fisher})$ obtained from the numerical examples in Section \ref{sec::numerical-examples}.
-In both the left and the right panels, $\widehat{V}(\text{Fisher})$ tends to be larger than $\widehat{V}(\text{Neyman})$.
-This pattern is more striking on the right panel with unbalanced experiments designed to satisfy $ (N_0^{-1} - N_1^{-1}) \left( S^2_1 - S^2_0 \right) > 0$.
-It is thus not very surprising that the FRT is much less powerful than Neyman's test, and it rejects even less often than nominal $0.05$ level as shown in Table \ref{tb::test_unb}. \end{example}
+Finally, we consider the performance of the FRT under Neyman's null with $\bar{Y}_1 = \bar{Y}_0$, which is often of more interest in social sciences.
+If $ S_1^2>S_0^2$ and $N_1>N_0$, the rejection rate of Fisher's test is smaller than Neyman's test, even though $H_0(\text{Neyman})$ holds but $H_0(\text{Fisher})$ does not.
+Consequently, the difference-in-means statistic $\widehat{\tau}(\bm{T}, \bm{Y}^{\obs})$ has no power against the sharp null, and the resulting FRT rejects even less often than the nominal significance level.
+However, if $ S_1^2>S_0^2$ and $N_1<N_0$, the FRT may not be more ``conservative'' than Neyman's test.
+Unfortunately, the FRT may reject more often than the nominal level, yielding an invalid test for Neyman's null. \citet{gail::1996} and \citet{lang::2015} found this phenomenon in numerical examples, and we provide a theoretical explanation.